netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecprocessordebug">debug</a></b></td>
         <td>object</td>
         <td>
           Debug allows setting some aspects of the internal configuration of the flow processor.
-This section is aimed exclusively for debugging and fine-grained performance optimizations (e.g. GOGC, GOMAXPROCS env vars).
+This section is aimed exclusively for debugging and fine-grained performance optimizations (for example GOGC, GOMAXPROCS env vars).
 Users setting its values do it at their own risk.<br/>
         </td>
         <td>false</td>
       </tr><tr>